rickkas7/google_cloud_tutorial/README.md

 ```

 If you add additional data to the event data JSON object from the Particle side, it automatically adds new columns in the database automatically.
 Neat!

+### Deploying to the cloud

+The process is the same as for the Cloud Datastore example, so you can just follow the instructions there.

 ## Firmware for Electron